 Liv TørresPathfinders Director

 Tørres has worked on international humanitarian, peace, and development issues, as both a scholar and practitioner, for three decades.
-Before joining Pathfinders, she was the Executive Director of the Nobel Peace Center.
-She previously served as the Secretary General of Norwegian People’s Aid, a humanitarian, development, and disarmament organization operating in over 40 countries, after several years of leading its International Department.
+Before joining Pathfinders, she was the executive director of the Nobel Peace Center.
+She previously served as the secretary general of Norwegian People’s Aid, a humanitarian, development, and disarmament organization operating in over 40 countries, after several years of leading its International Department.

 Tørres holds a PhD in political science from the University of Oslo.
-She is an active commentator whose expertise is in demand on fields including peacebuilding, conflict resolution, justice and equality, inclusive societies, development policy, and democratization.
+She is an active commentator whose expertise is in demand in fields including peacebuilding, conflict resolution, justice and equality, inclusive societies, development policy, and democratization.